On affine rigidity: Neighborhood affine rigidity

 \begin{proposition} Let $\Gamma$ be a graph with at least $d+1$ vertices.
 Suppose $\Gamma$ is $(d+1)$-connected, and $p$ is generic in $C^d(\Verts)$.
 Then there is a non-symmetric equilibrium stress matrix $\Omega$ of $(p,\Gamma)$ with co-rank $d+1$. \end{proposition} \begin{proof} From Lemma~\ref{lem:rubber}, there must exist a generic framework $(q,\Gamma)$ in $C^d(\Gamma)$ that has the convex containment property.
 From Lemma~\ref{lem:convex-rank}, $(q,\Gamma)$ must have a non-symmetric equilibrium stress matrix of co-rank $d+1$.
 Thus from Proposition~\ref{prop:genrank}, any generic framework $(p,\Gamma)$ must have such a matrix as well. \end{proof}

 See Figure~\ref{fig:book} for an example showing that the converse of Proposition~\ref{prop:nss} is not true.
-Here we show an neighborhood affinely rigid framework in $\RR^2$ with a non-symmetric equilibrium stress matrix of co-rank $d+1=3$.
-This framework is not 3-connected.
+Since the upper (and lower) vertex in the framework has $3$ neighbors in affine general position, its position can be written as an affine combination of these neighbors producing a non-zero, non-symmetric equillibrium stress matrix.
+Any non-zero, non-symmetric equillibrium stress matrix must have rank at least $1$ and co-rank of no more than $3=d+1$.
+Thus, as an euillibrium stress matrix, it has co-rank of exactly $d+1$.
+Meanwhile, this framework is not 3-connected.

 Note that from the proof of Proposition~\ref{prop:genrank} it is clear that if $\Gamma$ is $(d+1)$-connected, then \emph{almost every} non-symmetric stress matrix for almost every $(p,\Gamma)$ in $C^d(\Gamma)$ will have co-rank $d+1$.
 Moreover, each row of such a non-symmetric stress matrix of $p$ can be constructed independently from the other rows, and we still expect to find this minimal co-rank.